Arthur Lomax: Wigan Athletic

 Lomax joined Wigan Athletic from Tranmere Rovers at under-14 level.
 He scored four goals in the U15 Premier League Floodlit Cup final against Sunderland at the DW Stadium in April 2019.
 He helped the under-18 team to win the Professional Development League North title and become National champions.
 However he left the club in April 2022 following the expiry of his two-year scholarship.

 Tranmere Rovers

 On 30 May 2022, Lomax returned to Tranmere Rovers to sign his first professional contract.
 He made his first-team debut on 20 September, after coming on as a half-time substitute for Kieron Morris in a 2–2 draw with Bolton Wanderers in an EFL Trophy match at Prenton Park.
 He earned his first start in the competition on 18 October, in a 1–0 victory at Crewe Alexandra.
+On 9 May 2023 the club announced he would be released.